Scythian religion: Goitosyros

-Due to the connections of Gaiϑāsūra's and his identification with the Greek god Apollōn, he has been identified with Mithra, although this identification is largely tentative, with the multiple functions of Apollo contributing to this uncertainty.
+Due to the connections of Gaiϑāsūra's and his identification with the Greek god Apollo, he has been identified with Miϑra, although this identification is largely tentative, with the multiple functions of Apollo contributing to this uncertainty.

 Depictions of a solar god with a radiate head and riding a carriage pulled by two or four horses on numerous pieces of art found in Scythian burials from the 3rd century BC and later might have been representations of Gaiϑāsūra.

+An alternative orthography for the Hellenised name of this god was Oitosyros (Οἰτόσυρος; Oetosyrus), which has led to an alternative etymology in the form of Vaitāsūra, meaning "might of the willow," which would connect him with the Scythian practice of divination using willow rods.